Florent Manaudou: 2020 Summer Olympics

 Manaudou qualified for the 50 metre freestyle at the 2020 Summer Olympics by winning the 50 metre freestyle at the FFN Golden Tour event 'Camille Muffat' in Marseille, France with a season-best time of 21.72 seconds.
 At the Olympic Games themselves, in Tokyo, Japan in 2021 due to the COVID-19 pandemic, he qualified second fastest from the prelims heats to the semifinals of the 50 metre freestyle with a time of 21.65 seconds.
 In the semifinals the next day, he lowered his time to 21.53 seconds, advancing to the final ranked second overall.
 In the final Manaudou won the silver medal ahead of bronze medalist Bruno Fratus of Brazil and behind gold medalist Caeleb Dressel of the United States with a time of 21.55 seconds, which marked the third-consecutive Olympic medal Manaudou had won in the 50 metre freestyle at the Olympic Games, after winning the gold medal in 2012 and the silver medal in 2016, then behind gold medalist Anthony Ervin of the United States.
-He also competed in the 4x100 metre freestyle relay where his relay team placed sixth in the final.
+He also competed in the 4×100 metre freestyle relay where his relay team placed sixth in the final.

+2023

+At the 2023 Belgian Open Swimming Championships, held in April in Antwerp, Belgium, Manaudou won the gold medal in the 50 metre freestyle on day two with a 2023 World Aquatics Championships qualifying time of 21.98 seconds.
+The third and final day, he won a second gold medal, this time in the 50 metre butterfly with a World Championships qualifying time of 23.42 seconds.
+Two months later, he placed second in the 50 metre butterfly on the first day of the 2023 French Elite Swimming Championships in Rennes, finishing 0.38 seconds behind first-place finisher Maxime Grousset with a time of 23.44 seconds.
+Two days later, he achieved a time of 48.12 seconds in the preliminaries of the 100 metre freestyle to rank first before withdrawing from competing in the final.
+On day five, he won the gold medal and national title in the 50 metre freestyle with a 2023 World Aquatics Championships qualifying time of 21.62 seconds.

+2024 Summer Olympics

+Manaudou was the Opening Ceremony flag bearer for France along with the discus thrower Melina Robert at the Paris 2024 Olympic Games.